QiduFu/SQLDatabasesWithPython/README.md

 <a name='2'></a>
 ## 2 Methodology
 To complete the aformentioned tasks, my project code files:
-- (project 1) read an iTunes export file in XML and produce a properly normalized database
+- (project 1) read(s) an iTunes export file in XML and produce a properly normalized database
-- (project 2) read roster data in JSON format, parse the file, and then produce an SQLite database that contains a User, Course, and Member table and populate the tables
+- (project 2) read(s) roster data in JSON format, parse the file, and then produce an SQLite database that contains a User, Course, and Member table and populate the tables

 <a name='3'></a>
 ## 3 Results